4rsp/writeups/FCSC/2022/formatage/README.md

 ```
 > doesn't work on remote... maybe didn't try enough for 4 bytes bruteforce?

-> should be 12 bits bruteforce... check it again, doesn't return to main after firsty payload
+> should be 12 bits bruteforce... check it again, doesn't return to main after first payload

 > the way i handle printf ret is not looking so good with %c at the end of my payloads